Receptions and Exhibits

 "It's great northern air.
 Absolutely the best trout fishing in the country.
 No exaggeration.
 Fine country."
 Ernest Hemingway was describing the woodlands and waterways near the tip of Michigan's mitten, the setting for some of his short fiction.
 The Pigeon River State Forest retains something of the beauty and wildness that inspired the budding author, despite logging that scarred the landscape.
 A century later, a restored elk herd is a symbol of the forest's renewal.
 We'll take a post-dawn hike in search of the bugling beasts.
 We'll learn of efforts to combat diseases that threaten Michigan's deer and hear the remarkable story of the Kirtland's warbler, a songbird rescued from near-extinction.
 Resource managers will discuss the challenge of satisfying the forest's varied recreationists.
 Another destination is a fish hatchery that has turned the Au Sable River, revered by anglers as "holy waters," into a battleground over private aquaculture.
 Total drive time – 6 hours.

-Marvin Roberson, Forest Policy Specialist, Sierra Club
+Marvin Roberson, Forest Ecologist, Sierra Club

 Kelly Straka, Wildlife Veterinarian and Supervisor, Wildlife Health Section, Michigan Department of Natural Resources